oroinc/documentation/user/back-office/system/websites/manage.rst

 Customize a Payment Method per Website
 --------------------------------------

 OroCommerce provides sellers with effective payment solutions that help enhance customers' buying experience.
-Integration with the most popular payment services as :ref:`PayPal <user-guide--payment--payment-providers-overview--paypal>`, :ref:`Authorize.Net <user-guide--payment--payment-providers-overview--authorizenet>`,  :ref:`Wirecard <doc--payment--payment-providers-overview--wirecard>`, :ref:`InfinitePay <user-guide--payment--payment-providers-overview--infinitepay>`, and :ref:`Apruve  <user-guide--payment--payment-providers-overview--apruve>` into OroCommerce enables various payment transactions to be made in a particular localization and on a certain website.
+Integration with the most popular payment services as :ref:`PayPal <user-guide--payment--payment-providers-overview--paypal>`, :ref:`Authorize.Net <user-guide--payment--payment-providers-overview--authorizenet>`, :ref:`InfinitePay <user-guide--payment--payment-providers-overview--infinitepay>`, and :ref:`Apruve  <user-guide--payment--payment-providers-overview--apruve>` into OroCommerce enables various payment transactions to be made in a particular localization and on a certain website.

 Learn more about how to assign a payment method to the required website in the :ref:`Payment Rules Configuration <sys--payment-rules>` section.